dalvancarvalho/personal-website/README.md

 ## About

-This project was created to serve as my personal website/portfolio and document my journey in the world of Front-End development.
+This project was created to serve as my personal website/portfolio and document my journey in the world of front-end development.
 It was my first time using **React**, providing a great opportunity to learn about the advantages it offers over vanilla JavaScript.
 All resources used in its development are listed in the [Resources](#resources) section.

 ## Appearance